civilisation

 Social Service and Philanthropy

-- Encourages charity, generosity, and service to the poor.
+- Encourages charity, generosity, and service to people with low incomes.

 - Supports institutions like hospitals, orphanages, and schools.